 You’ll sign a basic version of a Claimant Commitment online when you first claim.

-Your Work Coach will then amend your Commitment in line with what you have discussed / agreed, ask you to sign a more detailed version – you will need to do this online.
+Your Work Coach will then amend your Commitment in line with what you have discussed / agreed and ask you to sign a more detailed version – you will need to do this online.

 What if I don’t turn up for the Claimant Commitment appointment or don’t agree to what it says?

 Usually your Universal Credit claim will be closed down the next day.

 If this happens, make a new claim straightaway and speak to a Benefits Adviser to see if there is anything you can do about the closed claim.